saltastroops/nir-simulator/README.md

 ssh-copy-id nirwals@simulator.salt.ac.za
 ```

 Log in to the server and [install Docker](https://docs.docker.com/engine/install/ubuntu/).
-Once it is installed, check that the inmstallation was successful.
+Once it is installed, check that the installation was successful.

 ```shell
 sudo docker run hello-world